Small Town Boredom were Fraser McGowan and Colin Morrison.

 Characterised by their pared-down, minimal compositions, Small Town Boredom created beautifully melancholic songs, with whispered, confessional lyrics.

-Their seminal debut album of quiet melancholic lo-fi songs, ‘Autumn Might Have Hope’, was released by The Remains Of My Estate in late 2007.
-The unwavering band and label ethos 'to make something of beauty' meant that the record was released as a limited vinyl LP with download, resulting in minimal promotion but warm acclaim.
+Their seminal debut album of quiet lo-fi torch songs, Autumn Might Have Hope, was released by The Remains Of My Estate in late 2007.
+The unwavering band and label ethos 'to make something of beauty' meant that the record was released as a limited vinyl LP with download, and was met with warm acclaim despite minimal promotion.

-A soundtrack for intense self-reflection, ‘Autumn Might Have Hope’ forges affecting melodies from delicate instrumentation, subtle field recordings and lo-fi ambient experiments.
-Songs are achingly paced and underpinned by dark, confessional lyrics, sung with uniquely heavy-hearted vocals which were described by one critic as 'exuding a kind of lethargy of broken dreams'.
+A soundtrack for intense self-reflection, Autumn Might Have Hope forges affecting melodies from delicate instrumentation, subtle field recordings and lo-fi ambient experiments.
+Songs are achingly paced and underpinned by McGowan's hushed lyrics, sung with uniquely heavy-hearted vocals which were described by one critic as 'exuding a kind of lethargy of broken dreams'.

-Their second album, 'Notes From The Infirmary', was released in 2010 and returns to the fragile arrangements and hushed vocals that made their debut such a vital record.
+Their second album, Notes From The Infirmary, was released in 2010 and returns to the fragile arrangements and hushed vocals that made their debut such a vital record.
 However the sound is more focused, starker, and fraught.
-Following the warm melancholic haze of ‘Autumn Might Have Hope’, ‘Notes From The Infirmary’ feels immersed in the cold light of a new day, with anguished electric guitars and percussion, and culminating in a fall-out of feedback, screaming vocals, and finally lethargy and hopelessness.
+Following the warm melancholic haze of ‘Autumn Might Have Hope’, ‘Notes From The Infirmary’ feels immersed in the cold light of a new day, with anguished electric guitars and percussion, and culminating in a fall-out of feedback, screaming vocals, and finally ennui and hopelessness.